Harmxn02/Custom-Word-Replacement-Browser-Extension/README.md

 > [!NOTE]
 > To unzip the provided `.zip` or `.rar` file, you can use built-in tools on most operating systems or third-party software like WinRAR or 7-Zip.

+&nbsp;

+> [!TIP]
+> Move the unzipped folder to where you want to store it on your computer first, and then load it in your browser.
+> Because if you move the folder after loading it, your browser won't find the extension files and you will have to reload it again.

 ## Examples

 ### Microsoft > Microslop